tarantool/doc/doc/reference/configuration/cfg_logging.rst

 .. confval:: feedback_host

+    Since version 1.10.1.
 The address to which the packet is sent.
     Usually the recipient is Tarantool, but it can be any URL.

     | Type: string